BARGHEST-ngo/MESH/README.md

 ## What is MESH

-MESH is a peer-to-peer encrypted overlay network that uses UDP-hole punching for secure live state mobile forensics & network monitoring when physical or direct network access is not possible.
+MESH is a peer-to-peer encrypted overlay network built on top of the [Tailscale](https://github.com/tailscale/tailscale) protocol, but heavily adapted for civil society and digital forensics use cases.
+It adds hardened transport and obfuscation options such as [AmneziaWG](https://github.com/amnezia-vpn/amneziawg-go) to operate in hostile or censored networks.

-It creates and tearsdown end-to-end mesh networks between a locked down analyst host and untrusted Android or iOS devices in a matter of seconds.
+It creates and tears down end-to-end mesh networks between a locked-down analyst host and untrusted Android or iOS devices in seconds.

-Build a forensics mesh and acquire the data in seconds, teardown down and restart without complicated configurations.
-This is remote forensic & network capture without hub-and-spoke topology.
+Build a forensics mesh, acquire the data, tear it down, and restart without complex configuration.
+This is remote forensic and network capture without a hub-and-spoke topology.

-Remote investigations, that just work.
+Remote investigations that work.

 Key functions: